teamx10/tx10-signal-executor/README.md

 LEVERAGE=5
 ```

-Make sure the values match your current trading account.
+Make sure the values match your trading account.

 ### 8️⃣ Paste the signal data